Ai

 Beyond physical biometrics, behavioural biometrics, which analyse patterns like typing speed, mouse movements, and usage habits, will also play a crucial role.
 These can continuously authenticate users in the background, providing seamless and ongoing verification.
 Multi-Factor Authentication (MFA) will evolve to incorporate biometrics as a key component.

-Kaspersky will enhance its password manager with AI capabilities that automate password creation, updates, and breach monitoring.
+Kaspersky will enhance its Password Manager with AI capabilities that automate password creation, updates, and breach monitoring.
 The password manager will also integrate with biometric authentication systems, allowing users to log into their accounts using fingerprints, facial recognition, or voice recognition.
 Kaspersky will also integrate sophisticated biometric authentication into its security products.
 This will include support for fingerprint scanning, facial recognition, and voice recognition technologies across multiple devices and platforms.

 I agree